 Even then, to recognize that the organizational culture is the culprit and to take steps to change it, is a tough journey.
 In no way do I mean to trivialize the difficulty of the experience of organizational culture change by summarizing it in this article, but here are my best ideas about culture change that can help your organization grow and transform.

 The good news?
 Organizational culture change is possible.
-Culture change requires understanding, commitment, and tools.
+It requires understanding, commitment, and tools.

 Steps in Organizational Culture Change